How Italy’s supreme court challenges government authority: photo of Castel Sant'Angelo in Rome

 Processing time

 The process for finalizing Italian citizenship for minors tends to be quicker compared to other methods, averaging about 90 days.
-It is advisable to initiate the process before your child turns 18, as the privileges for minors will no longer apply once they reach adulthood.
+It is advisable to initiate the process before the cutoff date, as the privileges for minors will no longer apply after March 27, 2025 or once they reach adulthood.
 At that point, a new process would need to be started.

 Professional Support